BambooTracker/BambooTracker/README.md

 In a song, the channel of each sound source is assigned to a track, and the track holds multiple patterns (performance patterns).
 The patterns are played by registering them in the order they appear the song. (from beginning to end) A pattern describes a structure in which steps are arranged in chronological order.
 Key On / off and most effects are described in step units.
-A tick ​​is the minimum performance unit, one step = n ticks.
+A tick is the minimum performance unit, one step = n ticks.
 The effects (such as vibrato) which change with the count unit are based on ticks.

 ## Interface Overview
 ### Instrument List